YunaKimari/Freeway/README.md

 - Sound effects for events like collisions and scoring.

 ## 📁 Project structure
-- Freeway.js: Main file containing the game logic.
+- `Freeway.js`: Main file containing the game logic.
-- Freeway: Folder containing the game images.
+- `Freeway`: Folder containing the game images.
-- Sons: Folder containing sound effects and background music.
+- `Sons`: Folder containing sound effects and background music.
-- README.md: This file (in Portuguese and in English).
+- `README.md`: This file (in both Portuguese and English).

 ## 🚀 How to run
 ##### 1. Clone the repository: